AlexsLemonade/scpca-downstream-analyses/optional-goi-analysis/README.md

 There are three main steps of this genes of interest analysis workflow:

-1. **Mapping gene identifiers**: Provided gene identifiers are first mapped to a specified keytype when `--perform_mapping` is `TRUE`.
+1. **Mapping gene identifiers (Optional)**: If input gene identifiers do not match the gene identifiers used in the `SingleCellExperiment` object used as input (e.g., input genes are gene symbols while the `SingleCellExperiment` object contains Ensembl identifiers), then input gene identifiers must first be mapped to a specified type.
 2. **Heirarchical clustering of the dataset with genes of interest**: Hierarchical clustering is performed on the normalized data associated with the provided genes of interest.
 These clustering results are used to generate a heatmap that displays genes on the x-axis, cells on the y-axis, and uses color to indicate gene expression scaled using a z-score.
-This heatmap can used to identify if any clear structure or groupings of cells with similar gene expression patterns are present.
+This heatmap can be used to identify if any clear structure or groupings of cells with similar gene expression patterns are present.
 3. **Visualization of genes of interest expression** (Sina, PCA, and UMAP plots):
-The normalized and transformed expression for each of the provided genes of interest in comparison to the mean expression of all genes present in the dataset are plotted using `geom_sina()`.
+The normalized and transformed expression for each of the provided genes of interest is compared to the mean expression of all genes present in the dataset and shown using a sina plot.
-Following are UMAP and PCA plots where each dot represents a cell and the color indicates the individual gene of interest’s expression.
+UMAP and PCA plots are also provided, where each dot represents a cell and the color indicates the individual gene of interest’s expression.

 **Note** that the same [software requirements for the core workflow](../README.md#3-additional-dependencies) are also required for this clustering workflow.